Treating Early Stage (Mild) Scoliosis

 - Re-evaluate to determine if curvature is worsening or remaining stable

-- Abnormal spinal curvature detected to be less than 25 degrees
+- Abnormal spine curvature detected to be less than 25 degrees

-- Small Curve Camp for scoliosis (five-day outpatient program)
+- Small Curve Camp for scoliosis (5 day in-office program)

-- Six months at-home Auto Response Training exercises and nutritional support
+- Six months at-home Posture Memory retraining scoliosis exercises and nutrient therapies

 - Re-evaluate to determine scoliosis improvement and stability